stymiee/authnetjson/README.md

 To help make how this library is used easier to understand example API calls are provided in the `example` directory.
 Examples for all of the current APIs calls are represented.
-You *may* need to make adjustments to get some to work as they may be dependant on valid values created from other API calls (i.e. a void will not work without a valid transaction ID).
+You *may* need to make adjustments to get some to work as they may be dependent on valid values created from other API calls (i.e. a void will not work without a valid transaction ID).

 #### Authorize and Capture (Basic)